 Though most people hold permanent, full-time positions, there's a growing number of individuals who work at temporary or part-time jobs.
-Many of these are contingent workers hired to supplement a company's permanent workforce.
+Many of these are contingent workers12 hired to supplement a company's permanent workforce.
 Most of them are independent contractors, consultants, or freelancers who are paid by the firms that hire them.
-Others are on-call workers who work only when needed.
+Others are on-call workers who work only when needed, such as substitute teachers.
 Still others are temporary workers (or "temps") who are employed and paid by outside agencies or contract firms that charge fees to client companies.